isomerpages/mlaw-rom/_information-for-borrowers/List of Exempt Moneylenders.md

 List of Exempt Moneylenders in Singapore
 ---
 Click [here](/files/
-List of PBs/List of PBs as at 1 July 2022.pdf){:target="_blank"} to view the complete list of exempt moneylenders in Singapore.
+List of PBs/LIST OF EXEMPT MONEYLENDERS as at 1 Jul 2022.pdf){:target="_blank"} to view the complete list of exempt moneylenders in Singapore.